madelinecraft/Relationship-Between-Childhood-Trauma-and-Cortisol/README.md

 # Cortisol-and-ACE-Project
 Summary:

 The goal of this project was to understand the relationship between adverse childhood experiences and cortisol (a stress-related hormone) over time.
 To sufficiently capture the natural daily rhythm of cortisol, measures were obtained multiple times daily for each individual.
-Therefore, these data are longitudinal, and statistical methods for longitudinal data were applied.
-The results of the analysis showed that adverse childhood experiences...
+Therefore, these data are longitudinal, and statistical methods for nonlinear longitudinal data were applied.
+The results of the analysis showed that adverse childhood experiences predict dysregulated daily cortisol rhythms.

-Cortisol, a stress-related hormone, has a daily rhythm that is best-identified through multiple daily measures.
+Application of Results:

+Dysregulated daily corisol rhythms have been linked to a variety of poor health outcomes (e.g., inflammation, heart disease, depression/anxiety).
+The implications of these findings is that adverse childhood experiences put individuals at greater risk of poor health outcome via chronically high exposure to the stress-related hormone cortisol.

+Details of the Analysis:

-The prep cortisol and ACE data for MI.sas file merges MIDUS datasets, creates variables, applies exclusion criteria for problematic cortisol values, and preps the data for multiple imputation.
+The SAS "file prep cortisol and ACE data for MI.sas" stored above merges MIDUS datasets, creates variables, applies exclusion criteria for problematic cortisol values, and prepares the data for analysis.

-The CorACE_imputation.R file performs multilevel multiple imputation using the R package "mice".
+Missing values of the variable adverse childhood experiences resulted in a significant loss of data.
+Therefore, a data augmentation method, called multiple imputation, was performed using the R package "mice" (see the file "CorACE_imputation.R").

+HERE!!

 The Cort_ACE_Model.sas file is one of 2 SAS scripts for fitting models to the imputed datasets on a UNIX server.